Troubleshooting Firewall Rules¶

 There are other pitfalls in firewall rules, NAT, routing, and network design that can interfere with connectivity.
 See Troubleshooting Network Connectivity for more suggestions.

-pfSense Hangouts on Youtube to view the June 2016 hangout on Connectivity Troubleshooting which contains much more detailed troubleshooting procedures.
+Hangouts Archive to view the June 2016 hangout on Connectivity Troubleshooting which contains much more detailed troubleshooting procedures.